We often hear “What we have is working fine. Besides, we don’t have the time or resources to switch providers right now.”

 Step I: Consent

 Once the decision is made to engage Balance Point’s services, your Human Capital Management Consultant will provide you with a checklist of items, have you e-sign our terms & conditions, discuss timing, and ascertain key contacts within your organization.
-They will then introduce you to your Trainer.
+They will then introduce you to the Implementation team.

 Step II: Training

-Your Trainer will set a timeline based on your specific needs.
-To keep track of pertinent deadlines and important dates we utilize project management software called EasyProjects.
-This tool ensures no detail is overlooked.
+Implementation will set a timeline based on your specific needs.
+To keep track of pertinent deadlines and to ensure no detail is overlooked, we utilize project management software called EasyProjects.

-At that time, your Trainer will provide you with credentials to access an online training hub that houses a host of tutorial videos and other resources for you to view.
+At that time, Implementation will provide you with credentials to access an online training hub that houses a host of tutorial videos and other resources for you to view.
 These will help you make the most of the training sessions that will follow.

 Step III: Implementation of Time and Labor Management (TLM) and Payroll

-To implement TLM, your Trainer will work with you to gather all necessary information including your specific PTO and overtime policies, rounding rules, lunch/meal break times, schedules, etc. These rules are then set up in the system and training of the TLM platform is scheduled.
-TLM will be set up well in advance to your first payroll processing.
+For TLM, Implementation will send you a short questionnaire to gather all necessary information including your specific PTO and overtime policies, rounding rules, lunch/meal break times, schedules, etc. These rules are then set up in the system and training of the TLM platform is scheduled.

 Step IV: Implementation of HRIS and Other Platforms

-For implementation of HRIS, just like with TLM, we will work with you to gather all pertinent HR information related to your current onboarding and performance review processes and policies, along with your desired employee self-service elections.
+For implementation of HRIS, your HCM Sales Consultant will gather your HRIS priority order related to your current onboarding, asset tracking, and performance review processes.
 Then, like TLM, you will be thoroughly trained on the platform to ensure your comfort.

 If you plan to add other platforms within our comprehensive human capital management system, like Applicant Tracking, COBRA Services, Learning Management System (LMS), and Carrier Connections, that will follow next.